 - Register your child for the ISEE test.
 Take the test at PMFS in November or at a time and location convenient to your family (more details in the ISEE section below).

 - Learn about schools and your school options.

 - Do your homework: do online inquiries; talk to friends, students, graduates, families, faculty.

 - Prepare questions for schools: common questions for all schools and unique questions for a particular school.

 - Visit schools: open houses, school functions, tours, sports events.

 - Plan ahead; you’d be surprised how long each step can take.

-- Philadelphia magnet and charter schools have an October or November deadline!
+- Philadelphia Special Admission and City Wide schools have an October or November deadline!